adsabs/adsabs-dev-api/README.md

 # adsabs-dev-api

-Developer API service description and example client code
+Developer API service description and example client code.

+For answers to some frequently asked questions check out the [wiki](https://github.com/adsabs/adsabs-dev-api/wiki).

+For bugs, feature requests or even random questions feel free to use the [issues](https://github.com/adsabs/adsabs-dev-api/issues) section.

 **Table of Contents**